 This structure isn’t a detriment, however.
 As Friedkin’s interview progresses, the proverbial meat of the piece becomes clear.
 Much as Friedkin sees The Exorcist as a collection of themes centred around faith, so too is this film a collection of stories centred around Friedkin’s own perspectives on life itself.

-Friedkin talks profoundly about what he calls “grace notes”; those little moments that we never forget that have no apparent larger significance, but stay with us without explanation.
-Demonstrating his deep affection for cinema, Friedkin uses the example of Mr. Bernstein, in Citizen Kane (1941), recalling the lady in white he once saw on a ferry; someone he knew nothing of, yet hasn’t stopped thinking of decades later.
-That these moments stay with us, etching themselves in our memory without attachment to significance is interesting.
+Friedkin talks profoundly about what he calls “grace notes”, those little moments we never forget that have no apparent larger significance, but stay with us without explanation.
+Demonstrating his deep affection for cinema, Friedkin uses the example of Mr. Bernstein, in Citizen Kane (1941), recalling the lady in white he once saw on a ferry; someone he knew nothing about, yet hasn’t stopped thinking of decades later.
+That these moments stay with us, etching themselves in our memory is interesting.
 This discussion cuts to the core of The Exorcist and its focus on the fragility of faith.
 These “grace notes” call into question our ideas of what is of larger significance.
 If something as simple as inexplicable people or actions can permanently stay with us, do we really have any real understanding of what’s really important?